Ankit212206/SIH/README.md

-##Thermal Worker Detection
+##Low light Worker Detection

-Thermal sensing provides an additional method of detecting people in difficult visual conditions.
+Low light sensing provides an additional method of detecting people in difficult visual conditions.

 It can be useful in: